-- 39. Insignificant Emissions Units or Pollutant-Emitting Activities. - (a) All requests for determination of insignificant emissions units or activities made pursuant to Rule 62-213.420(3)(m), F.A.C., shall be processed in conjunction with the permit, permit renewal or permit revision application submitted pursuant to Chapter 62-213, F.A.C.
+39. Insignificant Emissions Units or Pollutant-Emitting Activities.

+- (a) All requests for determination of insignificant emissions units or activities made pursuant to Rule 62-213.420(3)(m).
+F.A.C., shall be processed in conjunction with the permit, permit renewal or permit revision application submitted pursuant to Chapter 62-213.
+F.A.C.
 Insignificant emissions units or activities shall be approved by the Department consistent with the provisions of Rule 62-4.040(1)(b), F.A.C.
-Emissions units or activities which are added to a Title V source after issuance of a permit under Chapter 62-213, F.A.C., shall be incorporated into the permit at its next renewal, provided such emissions units or activities have been exempted from the requirement to obtain an air construction permit and also qualify as insignificant pursuant to Rule 62-213.430(6), F.A.C. - (b) An emissions unit or activity shall be considered insignificant if all of the following criteria are met:

-- 1. Such unit or activity would be subject to no unit-specific applicable requirement; - 2.
-Such unit or activity, in combination with other units or activities proposed as insignificant, would not cause the facility to exceed any major source threshold(s) as defined in Rule 62-213.420(3)(c)1., F.A.C., unless it is acknowledged in the permit application that such units or activities would cause the facility to exceed such threshold(s): - 3.
+Emissions units or activities which are added to a Title V source after issuance of a permit under Chapter 62-213.
+F.A.C., shall be incorporated into the permit at its next renewal, provided such emissions units or activities have been exempted from the requirement to obtain an air construction permit and also qualify as insignificant pursuant to Rule 62-213.430(6), F.A.C. - (b) An emissions unit or activity shall be considered insignificant if: - 1.
+Such unit or activity would be subject to no unit-specific applicable requirement; - 2.
+Such unit or activity, in combination with other units or activities proposed as insignificant, would not cause the facility to exceed any major source threshold(s) as defined in Rule 62-213.420(3)(c)1., F.A.C., unless it is acknowledged in the permit application that such units or activities would cause the facility to exceed such threshold(s); and - 3.
 Such unit or activity would not emit or have the potential to emit: - a.
-500 pounds per year or more of lead and lead compounds expressed as lead; - b.
-1,000 pounds per year or more of any hazardous air pollutant; - c.
-2,500 pounds per year or more of total hazardous air pollutants; or - d.
+500 pounds per year or more of lead and lead compounds expressed as lead: - b.
+1.000 pounds per year or more of any hazardous air pollutant; - c.
+2.500 pounds per year or more of total hazardous air pollutants; or - d.
 5.0 tons per year or more of any other regulated pollutant.

 40. Permit Duration.
-Permits for sources subject to the Federal Acid Rain Program shall be issued for terms of five years, provided that the initial Acid Rain Part may be issued for a term less than five years where necessary to coordinate the term of such part with the term of a Title V permit to be issued to the source.
-Operation permits for Title V sources may not be extended as provided in Rule 62-4.080(3), F.A.C., if such extension will result in a permit term greater than five years.
+Operation permits for Title V sources may not be extended as provided in Rule 62-4.080(3), F.A.C., if such extension will result in a permit term greater than five (5) years.

 [Rule 62-213.440(1)(a), F.A.C.]

-41. Monitoring Information.
+- 41. Monitoring Information.
 All records of monitoring information shall specify the date, place, and time of sampling or measurement and the operating conditions at the time of sampling or measurement, the date(s) analyses were performed, the company or entity that performed the analyses, the analytical techniques or methods used, and the results of such analyses.
+[Rule 62-213.440(1)(b)2.a., F.A.C.] - 42.
+Retention of Records.
+Retention of records of all monitoring data and support information shall be for a period of at least 5 years from the date of the monitoring sample, measurement, report, or application.
+Support information includes all calibration and maintenance records and all original strip-chart recordings for continuous monitoring instrumentation, and copies of all reports required by the permit.

-[Rule 62-213.440(1)(b)2.a., F.A.C.]
+[Rule 62-213.440(1)(b)2.b., F.A.C.]